yukimemi/dvpm/README.md

   // Number of concurrent processes.
 Default is 8.
   // This is used plugin install, update, source. concurrency?: number;
-  // When this option is set, the time taken to source each plug-in is output after Vim is launched.
+  // When this option is set, the time taken to source each plugin is output to dvpm://update buffer after Vim is launched.
   // `before` and `after` execution times are not included.
 Default is false. profile?: boolean;
   // Use `vim.notify` for Install and Update log.
 Default is false.
 (Neovim only)